actions-on-google/dialogflow-updates-java/README.md

 1. Click on the gear icon to see the project settings.
 1. Select *Export and Import*.
 1. Select *Restore from zip*.
 Follow the directions to restore from the `agent.zip` file in this repo.
+1. In the `src/main/resources/config.properties` file of the project, update the value of the `project_id` field with the project ID of your newly created project.

 #### Enable the Actions API
 1. Visit the [Google Cloud console](https://console.cloud.google.com/) for the project used in the [Actions console](https://console.actions.google.com).